SAP-samples/cloud-sdk-ios-specs/README.md

 # Known Issues

- - SAPML framework is not currently supported as a managed dependency, due to a naming conflict in a dependent framework.
+ - SAPML framework is not currently supported as a managed dependency.

 # How to obtain support